outdoorbits/little-backup-box/README.md

 ### Source backup mode

 1. Boot the Raspberry Pi.
-2. Plug in a backup storage device.
+2. Connect in a backup storage device.
-3. Plug the source device into the Raspberry Pi.
+3. Connect the source device.
 4. Wait till the Raspberry Pi shuts down.

 **Note:** To differentiate between different source devices, the backup script creates a datetime-based *.id* file in the root of each source.
 The name of the *.id* file is also used as the destination backup folder on the storage device.